 Malaysia has been practising its own representation of legalised religious freedom since its independence in 1957.
-The Constitutional recognition of religious diversity is explained in Article 3(1) of the Federal Constitution (1957), which states that Islam is the official religion, but other religions can be practised in peace and harmony in any part of the country.
-Furthermore, in Article 11 of the Federal Constitution (1957), religious liberty is distinctly established, in which each individual is free to profess and practice their respective faiths (Federal Constitution 2016).
+The constitutional recognition of religious diversity is explained in Article 3(1) of the Federal Constitution (1957), which states that Islam is the religion of the Federation, but other religions can be practised in peace and harmony in any part of the country.
+Furthermore, in Article 11 of the Federal Constitution (1957), religious liberty is distinctly established, in which each individual is free to profess and practice their respective faiths (The Commissioner of Law Revision, Malaysia 2010).

 Freedom of religion, as stated in the Malaysian Constitution is not without limits or restrictions.
 Article 11(5) outlines limits to religious freedom for any act contrary to any general law relating to public order, public health, or morality.
 Article 11(4) also establishes that the government may control or restrict the propagation of any religious doctrine or belief to Muslims.
 At the same time, one's beliefs are guaranteed under Article 12(3) that states "No person shall be required to receive instruction in or to take part in any ceremony or act of worship of a religion other than his own."
-Another limitation outlined in the Constitution is Article 12(4), which indicates that the religion of a person under the age of eighteen years shall be decided by their parent or guardian (Federal Constitution 2016).
+Another limitation outlined in the Constitution is Article 12(4), which indicates that the religion of a person under the age of 18 years old shall be decided by their parent or guardian (The Commissioner of Law Revision, Malaysia 2010).

 Religion is perceived as imperative among the majority of Malaysians in the country.
 It is inseparable from every aspect of life including education.
 The Malaysian Constitution recognises this by guaranteeing the right to receive religious education as stated in Article 12 of the Federal Constitution.
 In this article, every religious group has the right to establish and maintain institutions of any religious education without discrimination.
-Furthermore, the federal and state governments have a right to establish, maintain and assist any Islamic institutions in the capacity of Islam as a religion of the Federation (Federal Constitution 2016).
-Hence, religious education is widely established in the country by religious institutions, governmental, and non-governmental institutions.
+Furthermore, the federal and state governments have a right to establish, maintain and assist any Islamic institutions in the capacity of Islam as religion of the Federation (The Commissioner of Law Revision, Malaysia 2010).
+Hence, religious education is widely established in the country by religious institutions, governmental and non-governmental institutions.

-Based on Articles 3, 11, and 12 in the Federal Constitution, it could be summarised that Malaysia practises religious liberty and tolerance as outlined and confined by the Constitution.
-These limitations undeniably had created some debates and contentions among multi-religious communities.
+Based on Articles 3, 11 and 12 in the Federal Constitution, it could be summarised that Malaysia practises religious liberty and tolerance as outlined and confined by the Constitution.
+These limitations have undeniably created some debates and contentions among multi-religious communities.
 It is crucial to establish religious tolerance that can accommodate the religious dynamics of that particular society in order to establish a cohesive and peaceful nation.